lpil/dogma/docs/rules.md

 ### BarePipeChainStart

-A rule that enforces that function chains always begin with a bare value.
+A rule that enforces that function chains always begin with a bare value, rather than a function call with arguments.

+For example, this is considered valid:

+    "Hello World"
+    |> String.split("")
+    |> Enum.reverse
+    |> Enum.join

+While this is not:

+    String.split("Hello World", "")
+    |> Enum.reverse
+    |> Enum.join

 ### ComparisonToBoolean

 A rule that disallows comparison to booleans.

+For example, these are considered invalid:

+    foo == true
+    true != bar
+    false === baz

+This is because these expressions evalutate to `true` or `false`, so you could get the same result by using either the variable directly, or negating the variable.

+Additionally, with a duck typed language such as Elixir, we should be more interested in whether something is "truthy" or "falsey" than if they are `true` or `false`.

 ### DebuggerStatement